0x62nowan/shash64/README.md

 <h1 align="center">Hi 👋 I'm Shash</h1>
-<h3 align="center"> A passionate developer in blockchain, cryptography, and decentralized finance, I specialize in smart contract engineering, protocol research, on-chain data analysis and more.
-With nearly seven years of experience in DeFi, I explore the intersection of distributed systems, economic game theory, and secure computation to build scalable and efficient Web3 solutions. </h3>
+<h3 align="center">A CS student passionate about blockchain, cryptography, and DeFi.
+I love exploring smart contracts, protocol research, and on-chain data analysis.
+With nearly seven years of experience, I'm Always learning and building projects at the intersection of distributed systems, game theory, and secure computation.</h3>

 - 🔭 I’m currently working on [Noctal](Noctal)